-These courses are not open for new admission in 2016.
+These courses are not open for new admissions from 2016.
 The following information is provided for currently enrolled students only.

-Graduate Certificate in Qualitative Health Research (not open for new admissions in 2016)
+Graduate Certificate in Qualitative Health Research (not open for new admissions from 2016)

-Master of Qualitative Health Research (not open for new admissions in 2016)
+Master of Qualitative Health Research (not open for new admissions from 2016)